What Are Negative Keywords In Google Ads and How to Use Them?

 One of the best ways to find negative keywords is to ask your customers directly!
 If you’re getting a lot of unqualified leads, chances are it’s because you’re targeting the wrong keyword phrases in your campaign.

-Asking customers why they didn’t purchase from you can help you uncover these unqualified keyword phrases so that you can add them as negative keywords in your campaign.
+Asking customers why they didn’t purchase from you can help you uncover unqualified keyword phrases and add them as negative keywords in your campaign.

 Maximize Negative Keywords With SearchClickGrow